HUS Diagnostic Center

 We are an important part of the care chain.
 Laboratory and medical imaging studies play a key role in verifying and excluding disease diagnoses, in treatments and their follow-up, and in screening.
 We also perform procedures and treatments, such as neuromodulation treatments.

 We develop our quality systematically.
-HUSLAB is a T055 testing laboratory accredited by the FINAS Accreditation Service with accreditation requirements pursuant to SFS-EN ISO/IEC 17025:2005 and SFS-EN ISO 15189:2013.
+HUSLAB is a T055 testing laboratory accredited by the FINAS Accreditation Service with accreditation requirements pursuant to SFS-EN ISO 15189:2013 (in Finnish).
 HUS Medical Imaging Center was awarded an ISO 9001:2015 quality certificate in 2018.